Xabaril/lucecu/docs/GettingStarted-K8SOperator.md

 Where

-- *name* is the name of the project to be created.
+- *name* the name of the project to be created.
-- *crd-name* is the lowercased name of the new Kubernetes CRD.
+- *crd-name* the name of the new Kubernetes CRD, you can write on CamelCase, it is lowercase and pluralized automatically on yaml templates.
-- *crd-short-name*: the lowercased short name of the new Kubernetes CRD (as svc is the short name for services).
+- *crd-short-name*: the short name of the new Kubernetes CRD (as svc is the short name for services).

 > Optionally you can add crd-group-name parameter.
 By default, 'xabaril.io' will be used.